Azure VM with Azure DatabaseAzure VM with Azure Database

 Configure Azure Blob Storage

 By default, internal storage is implemented using the local file system.
-This section will guide you on how to change the storage backend to Blob Storage to ensure more reliable, durable, and scalable storage.
+This section guides you how to change the storage backend to Blob Storage to ensure more reliable, durable, and scalable storage.

 1. Go to the Storage Accounts.